bombasticSlacks/Aspirant/Game/Leader.md

 Spend a [Power](Stats#Power), you may designate a target as a heretic/enemy of the cause.
 They receive a -1 to all skill tests that they make.
 Any skill tests allies make against that character receive a +1.

 #### Grand Leadership
 As an action, you can perform a speech in combat, no additional skill test.
-All your followers roll all combat skill tests, substituting your [Converse](Converse) for their skill until your next action.
+All your followers roll all combat skill tests, substituting your [Connection](Communication#Connection) for their skill until your next action.

 #### Conscription
 At the beginning of combat, you may opt to make neutral characters within [Communication](Communication) x 10m followers.
 They may become angry if put in suicidal situations.